-To disable or enable program automation, hold Shift and press the program automation button.
-When off, the program will ignore automation data.
+When off, the audio track will ignore automation data.
 If you have already recorded or entered automation, clicking this will switch between Read (R) and Write (W) only, but you can override this and turn it off by pressing and holding Shift while clicking the button.